-Design Review panel members are selected from a pool of built environment experts recruited for their skills, expertise and record of achievement in one or more professional fields.
+State Design Review panel members are selected from a pool of built environment experts recruited for their skills, expertise and record of achievement in one or more professional fields.
 The panel is composed to achieve a balanced representation of skills and experience.

-An average of four panel members attend each Design Review session, with additional panel membership sought by the Chair, based on the scope of a project.
+Typically three to four panel members attend each Design Review session.